DavidWells/davidwells.io-v1/content/blog/2019-08-25-clean-analytics.md

 Collecting clean company wide metrics is hard.

-When every app/site/tool your company produces is instrumented at a different time, in a different way, by a different developer, the downstream effects can be rather troublesome.
+When every app, site & tool your company makes is instrumented in a different way, by a different developer, the downstream effects can be rather troublesome.

 > It’s the classic case of garbage in, garbage out.